 Commercial truck wrecks tend to cause bigger damages and injuries, given the size difference between commercial trucks and passenger cars.
-Injured victims of truck wrecks can expect large settlement amounts, as was the case with our client who received a $200,000 settlement for his medical bills.
+Injured victims of truck wrecks in Fort Worth can expect large settlement amounts, as was the case with our client who received a $200,000 settlement for his medical bills.

 The average motorcycle wreck settlement averages between $15,000 and $100,000 and up.

 Motorcycle accidents tend to result in injury.
 For this reason, motorcyclists who have been injured can receive large settlement amounts, such as the case with our client who received a $250,000 settlement for his accident.

 The average commercial truck wreck settlement can average into the $100,000s and up.

 Personal injury claims including wrongful death typically generate settlement offers from the lower to upper $100,000s.
 This is because there are many factors that come into play when a family member or loved one is wrongfully killed.